 STRAINS: Tangie, Agent Orange

-Cannabis contains 100s of Terpenes and each cannabis strain or cultivar contains different percentages of specific terpenes.
+Cannabis contains hundreds of Terpenes and each cannabis strain or cultivar contains different percentages of specific terpenes.

 When purchasing legal cannabis, ask for the test results of the product you are considering, particularly the breakdown and percentages of terpenes.

-Because terpene content is not regulated and testing for terpenes, in particular, is not required, not all product test results will show the terpene breakdown.
+We always recommend asking for test results of the cannabis or hemp products you purchase to know what’s in them.
+Because testing for terpenes in cannabis is not mandated by law, not all product test results will show the terpene breakdown.
 To have a better understanding of what you’re consuming, look for products that include terpenes in their test results.

 Here’s a handy graphic from Leafly that shows terpenes contained in cannabis and their potential benefits.